aneoconsulting/ArmoniK/infrastructure/storage/onpremise/README.md

 # Create a namespace for ArmoniK storage

-**Mandatory:** Before deploring the ArmoniK storage resources, you must first create a namespace in the Kubernetes cluster for ArmoniK storage:
+**Mandatory:** Before deploring the ArmoniK storage resources, you must first create a namespace in the Kubernetes:

 ```bash
 kubectl create namespace $ARMONIK_STORAGE_NAMESPACE